Dharshan4038/Chrome-Extension/README.md

 # Chrome-Extension
 This a Chrome extension project which is made using HTML, CSS, JavaScript.
-This is used is as lead trackers .
+This can be used as lead trackers.